Taaitaaiger/jlrs/README.md

 `JULIA_DIR` environment variable.
 This doesn't work correctly with juliaup, in this case the environment variable must be set.

-Note that while both Julia 1.6 and 1.8 are supported on Windows, several methods are currently unavailable when the LTS version is used.
+Note that while Julia 1.6 is supported on Windows, several methods are currently unavailable when this version is used.

 If you use the MSVC target, you must create two or three lib files using `lib.exe`.
 The def files required for this can be found in the [`def` folder](https://github.com/Taaitaaiger/jlrs/tree/master/jl_sys/def) in the jl-sys crate.
-To create the lib files, copy the three files from either the `lts` or `stable` folder to the `bin` folder where Julia is installed.
+To create the lib files, copy the three files from either the `lts`, `stable`, or `rc1` folder to the `bin` folder where Julia is installed.
 Afterwards, open a Developer Command Prompt for VS19 and execute the following commands:

 ```cmd
 cd C:\Path\To\Julia-x.y.z\bin